andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 ⭐ indicates a transformative class I strongly recommend taking.

 Semester Difficulty Ratings: {easy, medium, hard, death}.
+Rated in terms of how stressed I was feeling on average throughout the semester.

 Background:
 - Intended Major